mac-cain13/R.swift/Documentation/Examples.md

 let initialTabBarController = R.storyboard.main.initialViewController
 let settingsController = R.storyboard.main.settingsController

-// Validate at runtime if all images used in the storyboard can be loaded.
+// Validate at runtime if all images used in the storyboard can be loaded
-// Uses assertions and only has effect when your app is in debug mode.
+// and checks if view controllers with identifiers can be loaded.
+If not
-R.storyboard.main.validateImages()
+// It will assert if something is wrong, only when running in debug mode.

-// Validate if view controllers with identifiers can be loaded
+R.storyboard.main.assertValid()

-// Uses assertions and only has effect when your app is in debug mode.
+// If you want more control you can also use the validate method that
-R.storyboard.main.validateViewControllers()
+// throws it's error and always runs even in release builds. try R.storyboard.main.validate()
 ```

-**Tip:** Use `R.validate()` to call all validation methods at once and put it somewhere into you `AppDelegate`.
+**Tip:** Use `R.assertValid()` to call all validation methods at once and put it somewhere into you `AppDelegate`.

 ## Segues